davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="language-functions"></a>Functions
 A function allows you to define a piece of functionality which accepts parameters and returns a value.
 In JavaScript they are actually objects.
 Three of the most important methods of the Function object are `call()`, `apply()` and `bind()` (see [MDN - Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)).
 We will see how these are used later.

-#### Ways of Declaring Functions
+#### Ways to Declare Functions

 ##### Function Declaration Syntax
     function addNumbers(x1, x2) {
         return x1 + x2;
     };

 This does *not* result in the function being defined in some one-off, optimised manner behind the scenes.
 It is actually shorthand for the function expression explained next. `addNumbers` is really a variable declaration that is made equal to the function you define.
-You should therefore be careful about where you define a function (see Nested Functions).
+You should therefore be careful about where you define a function (see [Nested Functions](#language-functions-nested)).

 Every time this line of code is encountered by the JavaScript engine a new variable will be created and assigned to a newly defined function.

-EXPLAIN that `hoisting` will ensure that BOTH the function variable AND its assignment will be hoisted to the top of the current scope.
+`Variable hoisting` will ensure that _both_ the function variable _and_ its assignment will be moved to the top of the current scope at run time.

 ##### Function Expression
     var addNumbers = function (x1, x2) {
         return x1 + x2;
 	  };

 The space after the function keyword is deliberate.
-It clearly distinguishes that the `function` keyword has been used as part of an expression, rather than a declaration.
+It is a convention which clearly states to an readers that the `function` keyword has been used as part of an expression, rather than being a declaration.

-> Note: JavaScript practices involve a significant number of "visual" clues where, to compensate for deficiencies, we write the code according to a particular style purely to aid reader understanding and not so that the code runs differently.
+> Note: JavaScript practices involve a significant number of **visual clues** where, to compensate for language deficiencies, we write the code according to a particular style purely to aid reader understanding and not so that the code runs differently.

-EXPLAIN that, unlike with FDS, only the variable declaration will be hoisted.
-The point it is assigned to the function will remain where it is.
+Unlike with function declarations the actual function variable declaration is hoisted to the top of the current scope but the location where function is defined and assigned to that variable stays exactly where it is.
+The function will be `undefined` until that point.
-1) Use of this syntax will more likely lead to indication of it being used before it is declared.
-FDS could be used as standards so can slap definitions out of order and they will be corrected...
-2) Highlights the fact that we are in fact defining a variable.

-> Strict coding practices are valuable practices in all languages.
-However, this is even more so in JavaScript, with its deficiencies and lack of super-advanced coding environments.

-SPLIT TO ABOVE PARAGRAPHS.
-> Note: Expression syntax has been preferred over declaration syntax in this due to a combination of `top-down Evaluation` and `hoisting` (explained earlier).
+> Note: Expression syntax has been preferred over declaration syntax in this document due to a combination of `top-down Evaluation` and `hoisting` (explained earlier).
 It helps to keep you inline with the practice of always declaring something before you use it.
 If you haven't then hoisting will move the declaration of the function to the top of its scope but it will remain undefined until the point where _you_ actually defined it and you will get an exception if you call it before that point.
-Keeping to strict practices when writing JavaScript is an extra aid to helping you write robust code.<br />Technically, and often you will see this, you could prefer to use function declaration syntax.
-This will allow you to slap your function definitions anywhere within scope and both...
+Keeping to strict practices when writing JavaScript is an extra aid to helping you write robust code.

 ##### Function as a Method
 This is exactly like a function expression but the function is assigned to a property of an object.